-Her name is Hope and I really hoped that this was the right decision.
+Her name is Faith and I had really hoped that I made the right decision.
 She responded to my Craigslist ad for a short term rental.
 She only needed a room for a week or two while she was looking for her own apartment.

 She seemed like an upstanding tenant at first – smart, compassionate and articulate.
 She worked as a coaching assistant at a local high school and had a freelance photography hustle on the side.
 She even did a gig as a special police officer for a corporate facility in the city.
 Her 5 foot 10 frame carried broad shoulders and big hips and she could whoop my ass with one arm blindfolded.

 Despite her intimidating demeanor, she seemed pleasant.
 Wore a big smile and was generally polite.
 But then one day, she came home with a look of dejection.
 She had just gotten terminated from her coaching position and she would have a hard time paying her rent.
-I cut her slack at first, but then hope morphed to uncertainty and I began to doubt that she would ever come up with the money.
+I cut her slack at first, but then Faith morphed to uncertainty and I began to doubt that she would ever come up with the money.

 Faith ignored my requests for her to pay up or leave.
 There were no signs that she was going to budge, nor was she looking for any gainful employment.
 She just continued to dig her heels and insisted on staying permanently.
 Everything came to a head when she brought over an overnight guest.

 “Who is she?”
 I asked, hoping she was just a relative.

-“She’s my girlfriend,” Hope replied hoping I was naive enough to believe her.
+“She’s my girlfriend,” Faith replied hoping I was naive enough to believe her.

 “Hi, my name is Zahara – you can call me Zee,” as she came out of the room wearing a pink nightgown and jumbo sized curlers.

-Zee was light-skinned, small framed, pretty with short curly hair and when she stood tall she only reached Hope’s shoulder.
+Zee was light-skinned, small framed, pretty with short curly hair and when she stood tall she only reached Faith’s shoulder.

 Faith and Zahara continued to stay in the house in the same room without paying a single red cent.